ThePickingSolution/TPS-System/README.md

 # thepickingsolution
-pick-to-light system for final project to become an engineer
+Pick-to-light system for final project to become a computer engineer at PUCPR